Zoloft

 Dosage/Direction for Use

-Depression & OCD Initially 50 mg daily.
+Depression & OCD 50 mg daily.
+Patients not responding to 50 mg dose may benefit from dose increases at intervals of at least 1 wk, up to max 200 mg daily.
+Dose changes should not be made more frequently than once per wk.
 Panic disorder, PTSD, & social phobia Initially 25 mg daily, increased to 50 mg once daily after 1 wk.
-Depression, OCD, panic disorder & PTSD Titration: Dose may be increased at interval of at least 1 wk, up to max 200 mg daily.
-Change in dose should not be made more frequently than once per wk.
+Patients not responding to 50 mg dose may benefit from dose increases at intervals of at least 1 wk, up to max 200 mg daily.
+Dose changes should not be made more frequently than once per wk.
 PMDD Adult Initially 50 mg daily, either daily throughout the menstrual cycle or limited to luteal phase of menstrual cycle.
-May be increased at 50 mg increments/menstrual cycle, up to 150 mg daily when dosing daily throughout the menstrual cycle, or 100 mg daily during the luteal phase.
-OCD Childn 13-17 yr Initially 50 mg daily, 6-12 yr Initially 25 mg daily, increased to 50 mg daily after 1 wk.
-May be increased subsequently in 50 mg daily increments up to 200 mg daily.
+Patients not responding to 50 mg dose may benefit from dose increases at 50 mg increments/menstrual cycle, up to 150 mg daily when dosing daily throughout the menstrual cycle, or 100 mg daily during the luteal phase.
+If 100 mg daily dose has been established w/ luteal phase dosing, utilize 50 mg daily titration step for 3 days at the beginning of each luteal phase during period.
+OCD Ped patient 13-17 yr Initially 50 mg daily.
+May be increased subsequently in 50 mg daily increments, up to 200 mg daily.
+Dose changes should not occur at intervals of <1 wk, 6-12 yr Initially 25 mg daily, increased to 50 mg daily after 1 wk.
+May be increased subsequently in 50 mg daily increments, up to 200 mg daily.
+Dose changes should not occur at intervals of <1 wk.

 Administration